-The research, conducted by Rand Corp., Harvard Medical School and the University of California, Los Angeles, revealed that 1 in 5 workers faces hostile conditions at work, including behaviors like sexual harassment and bullying.
+The research, conducted in 2015 by Rand Corp., Harvard Medical School and the University of California, Los Angeles, revealed that 1 in 5 workers faces hostile conditions at work, including behaviors like sexual harassment and bullying.
 This type of abuse is disproportionately directed at public-facing workers who deal with customers and clients directly, researchers found.
 [Trying to improve your work environment?
 Here are four ways offices can create more positive experiences.]

-Additionally, about 55 percent of workers say they face "unpleasant and potentially hazardous" conditions, which includes frequently inhaling dangerous particles like dust or smoke and handling chemical products.
+Additionally, about 55% of workers say they face "unpleasant and potentially hazardous" conditions, which includes frequently inhaling dangerous particles like dust or smoke and handling chemical products.
 About half of the respondents also reported that their work spills over into their personal lives, either in the form of doing work in their free time or in unpredictable schedule changes.

 "To us, it is kind of a very interesting and somewhat striking portrait of what people go through on a daily basis," Nicole Maestas, an adjunct economist at Rand Corp. and co-author of the study, told Business News Daily.

 It isn't all doom and gloom, though: Researchers found that American workers have a great deal of autonomy in their work.
 About 80 percent of respondents said they are able to solve problems and formulate their own ideas on the job.
-And a majority said their bosses are supportive of them (58 percent) and that they have good friends at work (56 percent).
+And a majority said their bosses are supportive of them (58%) and that they have good friends at work (56 percent).

 "A substantial proportion of workers is exposed to an adverse physical and social work environment and is subject to high pressure and hours variations that spill over into personal lives," the study's authors wrote.
 "At the same time, many workers say that they have latitude over how they do their jobs, and a majority feel supported by their coworkers and bosses."